CONSTIPATION AND MEGACOLON

 When constipation becomes a more permanent and continuous problem, it is more correct to use the term “obstipation.”
 Here, the patient is unable to effectively or completely empty the colon on his/her own (70% of affected cats are male, 30% female).
 The obstipated colon is dilated and packed with a rock hard enormous burden of feces.
 The patient is usually quite uncomfortable, with more frequent unproductive straining, lethargy, appetite loss, and even vomiting entering the picture.
 Small hard bits of stool are often found around the house as well as in the litter box.
 Sometimes liquid fecal secretions are passed around the hard fecal mass leading the owner to wrongly think the pet has diarrhea.

 Usually the only way to relieve this is through a more complete “de-obstipation” process which frequently necessitates general anesthesia.
-The patient is hydrated ususally using fluids given under the skin and some enemas are given while the patient is awake.
+The patient is hydrated usually using fluids given under the skin and some enemas are given while the patient is awake.
 This helps moisten the hard fecal mass and sometimes helps with the fecal evacuation.
 After this, the patient is anesthetized and the fecal mass is milked from the colon by hand.
 If the colon is severely “backed up” often a single procedure is incompletely effective as some of the higher stool may not be accessible at the time of the procedure.

 There is no way to predict the frequency with which this procedure must be performed in a given individual; one must simply judge the patient’s discomfort to determine this.

-At some point repeated anesthesias may represent an undesirable expense or risk.
+At some point repeated anesthesia may represent an undesirable expense or risk.
 At this point home enemas may be reconsidered.
 As previously mentioned, this is a messy procedure which pets do not appreciate in the least.
 Your vet will need to show you the equipment and supplies as there are many different products available.
 The procedure will need to be done in an area which can be mopped or even hosed off afterwards (an outdoor area, for example).
 Often the patient will require a bath afterwards.
 For many pet owners, this is simply not something they want to do but for the right person, this can be a valuable management procedure that can save a great deal of veterinary expense.

 High fiber diets are not appropriate after a patient has progressed from simple constipation to obstipation.